 Graham Mascall has over 35 years of commercial, financial, and transaction experience in mergers and acquisitions, business development and project management in mining and mining finance.
 Over the course of his career he held senior executive positions for a number of companies in the mining and mine finance sector, including Billiton plc, the post-merger entity BHP Billiton plc, Deutsche Morgan Grenfell, Outokumpu Metals and Resources International, Barclays Bank, International Molybdenum and Lubel Coal Company (UK).

 Mr Mascall is a graduate in mining engineering from the Camborne School of Mines and holds a Master of Engineering in Mineral Economics from McGill University.
-He is currently Non-Executive Chairman of AIM-listed Gemfields Resources.
+He is currently Non-Executive Chairman of AIM-listed Gemfields Resources and a Non-Executive Director of NYSE listed Walter Energy Inc.

 Peter O’Connor has over twenty years experience in the power sector, working for Eskom, the South African electricity public utility which is the largest producer of electricity in Africa, an importer of electricity from Mozambique and is among the top seven utilities in the world in terms of generation capacity and among the top nine in terms of sales.
 Most recently he was Senior General Manager of the Capital Expansion Division, which was responsible for the EPCM of all the company’s generation and transmission expansion projects, as well as the construction of a 1050MW gas power station, which was built in record time.
 Prior to this, he held senior management positions in the Generation Division, where he successfully increased plant availability from 78% to 93% and at the Transmission Division, where he was responsible for the network delivery, network expansion and system operations.
 He gained operational experience as the manager of Kriel, Arnot and Kendal power stations.
 He holds a degree in mechanical engineering and is a patent lawyer.